yuvalmGS/gigaspaces-wiki-jekyll/sbp/mainframe-integration.markdown

 Many mainframe-based applications that perform nightly batch jobs drive a large number of data updates being made to back-end stores.
 In this context, GigaSpaces' inherent ability to maintain transactional integrity is critical.
 In-Memory transactions can be fully committed preserved in multiple different physical locations using GigaSpaces' high-availability mechanism, and ultimately persisted to the database with zero risk of the mainframe and GigaSpaces being out of sync for a long duration.

+{% tip %}
-{tip}Other data grid solutions require a tremendous amount of custom code or integration with a third party transaction manager to address these requirements, increasing development time, on-going management of custom code and generates greater level of risk for inconsistent data.{tip}
+Other data grid solutions require a tremendous amount of custom code or integration with a third party transaction manager to address these requirements, increasing development time, on-going management of custom code and generates greater level of risk for inconsistent data.
+{% endtip %}

 ## Flexibility